How much do you know about your audience?

 Another thing is that there are tools out there that are free (others cheap) that you can leverage to understand who your customer is as a person.

-One of such tools is the Facebook Audience Insights tool.
+One such tool is the Facebook Audience Insights tool.
 Here, I want to show you how I do my customer research using this tool.

 How I do customer research for my clients in Kenya